Effective use of Backlog's API

 When you want to delete information

-If you want to delete information, send the DELETE method.
+If you want to delete information, you submit the DELETE method.

-Conversely, if you do not include the DELETE method, it will not be deleted unless you intend to delete it (or there is a programming error).
+Conversely, if you don't specify the DELETE method, the information will not be deleted unless there is an intention to delete it (or a programming error).

 # Delete an issue # Either ID or Key can be specified in the issueIdOrKey part curl -X DELETE https://[subdomain].backlog.jp/api/v2/issues/[issueIdOrKey]?apiKey=[API KEY]